SarahRogue/travelling-intersections/README.md

 # Travelling through Intersections

 ## Welcome!
 Welcome to the _Travelling Intersections_ website, and thank you for visiting us.
 We hope you will have a pleasant and meaningful journey with us...
 Actually, we need your help.
 We recognize that we all face different challenges in terms of studying abroad and for resources to be helpful it needs to be inclusive and applicable.
 By contributing to this resource, you will just do that!
+Remember, this is really a work in progress.

+## Mozilla Open Leaders Case Study

+This project forms part of the Mozilla Open Leaders programme.
+Here is my [case study](https://docs.google.com/document/d/1LUeoaQq9e94E4tOGGD3XlIxHNcMeoxC2uq50RTJqrLQ/edit?usp=sharing), which I had to present in our last session.

 ## Vision
 I am working with students and fellow colleagues at Stellenbosch University to develop open and inclusive study abroad resources so that from a international student mobility perspective we can achieve the goal of “inclusive internationalization” and make studying abroad more accessible and inclusive.
 I am also hoping to work with colleagues at other partner universities.
 I am working open (with students and colleagues), to ensure that we have the buy-in of the respective stakeholders and that the material represents the perspectives of the different stakeholders and campuses.